DenuLab/HistoneAnalysisWorkflow/README.md

 Raw data and example scripts can be found at: doi:10.25345/C5ZQ0F

-EpiProfile 2.0 is freely available for downloaded at: https://github.com/zfyuan/EpiProfile2.0_Family
+EpiProfile 2.0 is freely available for download at: https://github.com/zfyuan/EpiProfile2.0_Family

-Skyline is freely available for downloaded at: https://skyline.ms/project/home/software/Skyline/begin.view
+Skyline is freely available for download at: https://skyline.ms/project/home/software/Skyline/begin.view